You have the right to choose where you have your NHS treatment.

 The rotator cuff is a group of muscles closely wrapped around the shoulder that may be damaged through trauma or general wear and tear, causing pain and weakness.
-Keyhole surgery is used to repair the tendon attaching the muscle to the bone.
+During keyhole surgery, the tendon attaching the muscle to the bone is reattached.

 This is performed under general anaesthetic and has been used for many years to treat frozen shoulder.
-The shoulder is moved through a range of motion to separate adhesions.
+The shoulder is moved through a range of motions to separate adhesions.
 Anti-inflammatory medication may also be injected into the shoulder.

 A surgical procedure involving all or part of the shoulder joint being replaced by a prosthetic implant.
 This is generally performed to relieve arthritis pain or to fix severe joint damage.